suchethg/suchethg/README.md

 💻 I’m currently a full-stack developer with a focus on cloud and distributed computing.

-🌱 I'm interested in learning Machine Learning, Distributed computing.
+🌱 I'm interested in learning Cloud Computing and Distributed computing.

 🔭 I’m looking to collaborate on OpenSourced projects on ML to learn more and improve my knowledge.